Fish Rising: Release and reception

 Fish Rising was released on April 11, 1975 on Virgin Records.
 It was a surprising success, peaking at number 33 on the UK charts, which was better than any Gong album.
-This success, compounded by Daevid Allen's abrupt departure from Gong on the day before the album's release, encouraged Hillage to leave the band by the end of 1975 and begin a proper solo career with no Gong-associated musicians outside of his girlfriend Miquette.
+This success, compounded by Daevid Allen's abrupt departure from Gong on the day before the album's release, led to Virgin positioning Hillage as the new leader of the group.
+As this new lineup toured through the rest of 1975, the new solo album's "Solar Musick Suite", "Salmon Song" and "Aftaglid" all appeared in the set list.
+However, Hillage felt uncomfortable in the new role, stating "...the publication of articles in Melody Maker describing me as "the leader of Gong" made my then long hair stand on end!
+Eventually it felt inevitable that I too would have to leave the band."
+After playing his final shows with the band in December 1975 and contributing to two tracks on their ensuing album Shamal, he left to begin a proper solo career with no Gong-associated musicians outside of his girlfriend Miquette.

 Upon release, a review in Disc gave a largely positive appraisal, opining "Hillage's guitar work is impressive and...produces some excellent passages of tight, funky blowing" yet also stated that some of the "cosmic stuff" and lyrics were tiring.

 Retrospective reviews have been even more positive.
 Chris Nickson of AllMusic wrote "it is a very sophisticated record, with interesting arrangements and some innovative production -- a harbinger of Hillage's future career behind the boards.
 On the occasions he does unleash the fretwork, it's quite glorious".
 Simon Reynolds at Uncut raved "the guitarist’s flashy pyrotechnique is frequently a thing of sheer splendour", while Udiscover concluded it was "a far-reaching space-rock soundscape that set the scene for Steve’s huge solo success of the ensuing years, notably with the follow-up L."

 In 2007, Virgin issued a re-mastered version with two bonus tracks.
-"Pentagrammaspin" was an outtake from the sessions that had originally appeared on the Virgin V sampler album in 1975, while the "power trio" backing version of "Aftaglid" consisted only of Hillage, Howlett and Moerlen.
+"Pentagrammaspin" was an outtake from the sessions that had originally appeared on the Virgin V sampler album in early 1975, while the "power trio" backing version of "Aftaglid" consisted only of Hillage, Howlett and Moerlen.